-Through an engaging and inclusive design process, the Master Plan has built momentum toward the future physical improvement of Emerald View Park.
-The opportunity for a diverse community to belong, feel welcome, gather, and interact in the public realm connects us to each other and our city.
-The Master Plan process has resulted in a culturally significant, implementable road map for the future of the park, a plan that is thoughtful and expressive, that connects and defines the community.
+Master plans not only guide the transformation of physical spaces but provide the opportunity to collectively build trust as a community and define paths toward implementation.
+Through an engaging and inclusive design process, the Emerald View Park Regional Park Master Plan builds momentum toward the future physical improvement of Emerald View Park.
+The Master Plan is a culturally significant, implementable road map for the future of the park; a plan that is thoughtful and expressive, and that connects and defines the community.
+The Master Plan process included robust public engagement, including a specially tailored outreach and engagement process that met the goals and criteria of the City of Pittsburgh's Public

-The Master Planning process has included a robust engagement process.
-Master Plans present the opportunity to not only guide the transformation of physical space but also as an opportunity to design a unique process by which we collectively build trust as a community and define a final plan.
-The design of the master plan process included a specially tailored outreach and planning process that meets the goals and criteria of the City of Pittsburgh's Public Engagement Guide.
-The principals for engagement during this planning process included:
+Engagement Guide.
+The principles for engagement during this planning process included principles adopted by the City of Pittsburgh for city-wide community engagement:

-- Transparency and open communication legitimate processes and credibility were built through transparency and open communication with all stakeholders. - Building a foundation of trust reconciled historic inequities to build a new foundation based on trust - Centering of equity and fairness acknowledgment of systematic issues and intentional efforts to address equity considerations throughout the engagement process. - Valuing of relationships recognition that human relationships with the community foster respect and increase engagement from representative community groups and residents. - Maximized participation design of thoughtful engagement processes maximize participation of residents and stakeholders.
+- Transparency and open communication legitimate processes and credibility built through transparency, and open communication with all stakeholders. - Building a foundation of trust reconcile historic inequities to build a new foundation based on trust. - Centering of equity and fairness acknowledgment of systematic issues and intentional efforts to address equity considerations throughout the engagement process. - Valuing of relationships recognition that human relationships with the community foster respect and increase engagement from representative community groups and residents. - Maximized participation design of thoughtful engagement processes maximize participation of residents and stakeholders.